fufuok/utils/generic/hashmap/README.md

 import "github.com/fufuok/utils/generic/hashmap"
 ```

-Package hashmap provides an implementation of a hashmap\.
-The map uses linear probing and automatically resizes\.
-The map can also be efficiently copied\, and will perform copies lazily\, using copy\-on\-write\.
-However\, the copy\-on\-write will copy the entire map after the first write\.
-One can imagine a more efficient implementation that would split the map into chunks and use copy\-on\-write selectively for each chunk\.
+Package hashmap provides an implementation of a hashmap.
+The map uses linear probing and automatically resizes.
+The map can also be efficiently copied, and will perform copies lazily, using copy\-on\-write.
+However, the copy\-on\-write will copy the entire map after the first write.
+One can imagine a more efficient implementation that would split the map into chunks and use copy\-on\-write selectively for each chunk.

 <details><summary>Example</summary>
 <p>